MouseBiteLabs/Genesis-Cartridges/Advanced Flash/README.md

 - If you need RAM space, **add Group C components.** This will add 32 KB of RAM space.
 - If your game is larger than 2 MB and uses any amount of SRAM, **add Group D components.**

+<a href="https://github.com/MouseBiteLabs/Genesis-Cartridges/wiki/Advanced-Flash">Check out the wiki for visual examples.</a>

 ### Bypass Solder Jumpers

 If your game is only 2 MB large, you will not need U3.
 There is a solder jumper inside the U3 footprint that needs to be bridged if this is the case.